phproberto/joomla-component/README.md

 	echo 'success!';
 }

+// Do something based on the active client in the component if ($component->getClient()->isSite())
+{
+	// Do something
+}

-// Retrieve a backend model
+// Retrieve a backend model changing the component client
 $articlesModel = $component->admin()->getModel('Articles');

-// Retrieve a frontend model
+// Retrieve a frontend model changing the component client
 $archiveModel = $component->site()->getModel('Archive');

-// Retrieve a backend table
+// Retrieve a backend table changing the component client
 $featuredTable = $component->admin()->getTable('Featured');

 // Retrieve extension info from `#__extensions` table